404FoundingFather/wolfram-sim-ehammond/memory-bank/12-decisions.md

 *   **Initial Rule Storage (F1.2):**
     *   **Decision:** Rewrite rules will be hardcoded directly in Rust for the MVP.
     *   **Rationale:** Simplifies initial development; dynamic rule parsing/definition is a post-MVP feature.

+*   **AI-Generated Hypergraphs (Scope for MVP):**
+    *   **Decision:** Direct, in-application AI generation of hypergraphs from user prompts is **deferred to post-MVP**.
+    *   **MVP Approach:** Developers can use AI tools offline to design and generate hypergraph structures, which can then be saved as JSON files and included as part of the predefined/example hypergraphs (F1.7) packaged with the application.
+    *   **Rationale:** Balances the utility of AI-designed test cases with MVP scope constraints by avoiding complex live LLM integration.
+Focuses MVP on core simulation and save/load mechanics.